sivakumarazure18-wq/Hybrid-Identity-with-Entra-ID/Labfiles/Lab01-Setup-Hybrid-Identity-with-On-Prem-AD-and-Entra-ID.md

    ![](../media/L1T3S9-0903.png)

-1. You will be navigated to a pop-up for signing in to Microsoft Account.
+1. You will be navigated to a pop-up for signing in to a Microsoft Account.

    - Enter UserName/Email: **<inject key="AzureAdUserEmail"></inject>**